Monday, Wednesday, and Froday 1:00pm−1:50pm, Olsson Hall 120 (This course will be held in-person)

 It is the University's long-standing policy and practice to reasonably accommodate students so that they do not experience an adverse academic consequence when sincerely held religious beliefs or observances conflict with academic requirements.

-Students who wish to request academic accommodation for a religious observance should submit their request in writing directly to their instructors by email as far in advance as possible.
-Students and instructors who have questions or concerns about academic accommodations for religious observance or religious beliefs may contact the University's Office for Equal Opportunity and Civil Rights (EOCR) at UVAEOCR@virginia.edu or 434-924-3200.
+Students who wish to request academic accommodation for a religious observance should submit their request to me by email as far in advance as possible.
+Students who have questions or concerns about academic accommodations for religious observance or religious beliefs may contact the University's Office for Equal Opportunity and Civil Rights (EOCR) at UVAEOCR@virginia.edu or 434-924-3200.

 Accommodations do not relieve you of the responsibility for completion of any part of the coursework missed as the result of a religious observance.

-As your instructor and as a person, know that I care about you and your well-being and stand ready to provide support and resources as I can.
-As a faculty member, I am a responsible employee, which means that I am required by University policy and federal law to report what you tell me to the University's Title IX Coordinator.
-The Title IX Coordinator's job is to ensure that the reporting student receives the resources and support that they need, while also reviewing the information presented to determine whether further action is necessary to ensure survivor safety and the safety of the University community.
-If you would rather keep this information confidential, there are Confidential Employees you can talk to on Grounds (See https://justreportit.virginia.edu/).
-The worst possible situation would be for you or your friend to remain silent when there are so many here willing and able to help.
+As your course instructor and as a person, know that I care about you and your well-being and stand ready to provide support and resources as we can.
+As a faculty member, I am a responsible employee, which means that I am required by University policy and federal law to report certain kinds of conduct that you report to me to the University's Title IX Coordinator.
+The Title IX Coordinator's job is to ensure that the reporting student receives the resources and support that they need, while also determining whether further action is necessary to ensure survivor safety and the safety of the University community.

 If you are feeling overwhelmed, stressed, or isolated, there are many individuals here who are ready and wanting to help.
 The Student Health Center offers Counseling and Psychological Services (CAPS) for all UVA students.
 Call 434-243-5150 (or 434-972-7004 for after hours and weekend crisis assistance) to get started and schedule an appointment.
 If you prefer to speak anonymously and confidentially over the phone, Madison House provides a HELP Line at any hour of any day: 434-295-8255.